astronomer/docs/learn/airflow-object-storage-tutorial.md

 import CodeBlock from '@theme/CodeBlock';
 import object_storage_use_case from '!!raw-loader!../code-samples/dags/airflow-object-storage-tutorial/object_storage_use_case.py';

-Airflow 2.8 introduced the [Airflow Object Storage](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/stable/core-concepts/objectstorage.html#object-storage) feature to simplify how you interact with remote and local object storage systems.
+Airflow 2.8 introduced the [Airflow object storage](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/stable/core-concepts/objectstorage.html#object-storage) feature to simplify how you interact with remote and local object storage systems.

 This tutorial demonstrates the object storage feature using a simple machine learning pipeline.
 The pipeline trains a classifier to predict whether a sentence is more likely to have been said by Star Trek's Captain Kirk or Captain Picard.